 2. Legacy systems

-Even in business, it is difficult to move out of your comfort zones.
+Even in business, moving out of your comfort zone is difficult.
 You can see this in enterprises still using legacy systems despite the availability of more agile and robust platforms.
 After all, they have invested substantial capital in these systems and are still reaping benefits from them.

 However, with obsolete software and outdated technologies still powering them, these legacy systems are among the top bottlenecks in digital transformation.
 They are often slow and inflexible, making it harder to adapt to transitions and integrate with new technologies.
 An even more pressing concern is their vulnerability to security breaches.